How to start a party and event planning business

 - Event promotion

-- Catering (find out more about starting your own catering business in our guide)
+- Catering (find out more in our guide about starting your own catering business)

 It’s also key that you decide on the type of events you want to work on.
 In your early days, you’ll find it easier to market yourself clearly, attract customers and build the right skills and experience if you have a niche.